ajsmit/R_courses/content/BDC334/chapters/01-introduction.md

 therefore, that correlations performed to a sites × variable table are done between columns (variables), not rows as in the Euclidian distance calculation, which compares the rows (sites).
-We do not need to standardise as one would do for the calculation of Euclidian distances.
+We do not need to standardise as one would do for the calculation of Euclidian distances (but it will do no harm if you do).
 Correlation coefficients (so called `\(r\)`-values) vary in magnitude from -1 (a perfect inverse relationship) through 0 (no relationship whatsoever) to 1 (a perfect positive linear relationship).